 Vinyl Tips and Where to Find Vinyl

-I think when people think of cutting machines like Cricut, they think of vinyl.
+I think when people think of cutting machines, they think of vinyl.
 I know that’s the first thing that comes to mind for me!
 So, I figure it’s worth mentioning a few tips for cutting with vinyl.